This entry discusses research resources for the state of Ohio.

 PUCO decisions are searchable on Lexis (OHIO;OHPUC) back to October 1973.
 Ohio Utilities Reports is available on Westlaw (OH-PUR), with the PUCO opinions going back to 1953 and the utilities cases going back to 1821.

-To locate more Ohio administrative decisions, see the Cleveland-Marshall Law Library's page for Ohio Administrative Decisions and Executive Orders.
+To locate more Ohio administrative decisions, see the Cleveland-Marshall Law Library's page for Ohio Primary Law Research Guide: Administrative Decisions.

 F. Other Useful Information